kahnu044/wordpress-docker/WebSite/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 == Changelog ==

+= 2.14.1 - Tuesday, 16th July 2024 =
+* Improvement: Added compatibility with WordPress v6.6.
+* Improvement: What's New - Improved the ability to see the new updates for Spectra in the form of a feed under the Dashboard.
+* Fix: Global - Resolved an issue wherein the last modified dates would be altered after running the `Ultimate Addons for Gutenberg` database update.
+* Deprecated: Header Titlebar - Safely removed the Header Titlebar functionality to allow support for the WordPress 6.6 command palette.

+= 2.14.0 - Monday, 8th July 2024 =
+* Fix: Global - Optimized the `Ultimate Addons for Gutenberg` database updation and resolved the editor refresh and RichText issues.
+Read more about migration [here](https://wpspectra.com/docs/spectra-database-update-instructions/).

 = 2.13.9 - Thursday, 4th July 2024 =
 * Improvement: Global - Added an update notice for users that used to use `Ultimate Addons for Gutenberg` to update their database to ensure compatibility with the Heading and Info-box block defaults.
 Read more [here](https://wpspectra.com/docs/spectra-database-update-instructions/).
 * Fix: Container - Resolved an issue wherein WordPress core blocks inside the container were aligning to the center in tablet/mobile view in the editor.